-The biggest milestones of our project are:
+The biggest milestones of our project are :

-- Gain sufficient understanding in the functionality of a drone - Building the smallest PCB possible (i.e. A PCB that can fit on a 4.5" X 4.5" drone) while trying to keep the layer size of the PCB to 2 layers - Build protoboard to verify the schematics are good - Comprehensive schematic for PCB (includes pin assignments) - Make all the actuators on the drone to communicate with the ground control program and also send data with at least 90% accuracy. - Communicating with the drone motors for stable flight - Constant communication with all the sensors on the IMU and the drone - Receiving on instructions from the RC controller to control the flight of the drone - With the help of ESP32, having all the necessary data sent to and from the MCU through WiFi - Build an effective design prototype of the drone that incorporates all the sensors and motors while meeting the requirements.
+- Gain sufficient understanding in the functionality of a drone - Building the smallest PCB possible (i.e. A PCB that can fit on a 4.5" X 4.5" drone) while trying to keep the layer size of the PCB to 2 layers - Make all the sensors on the drone to communicate with the ground control program and also send data with at least 90% accuracy. - Build an effective design prototype of the drone that incorporates all the sensors and motors while meeting the requirements.
 Minimize the size and weight of the drone by using special designed parts through CAD. - Build an effective testing station that reads all the necessary information from the drone.
-It also determines the location of the drone in the field with 80% accuracy. - Having the ability to test every aspect of the drone - Constantly reads all data from the sensors and decides the performance and precision of the drone's output - Capability to communicate with the ground control station to deliver and receive necessary information - Build an user-friendly application that acts as the ground control by receiving all the data from the drone and the test station and displaying it on a GUI. - Simplicity in the usage of the application - Ability to read data from the drone and test station based on user requirements.
+It also determines the location of the drone in the field with 80% accuracy.